Twitter changed the authentication method from Password to OAuth. This means any

-Login to your Twitter account and go to Settings > Connection <Link>
+Login to your Twitter account and go to Settings > Apps <Link>

-You will see list of all apps which has access to your Twitter account, review all the applications which you are using and click on revoke access which you wish to remove.
+You will see a list of all apps which has access to your Twitter account, review all the applications that you are using and click on revoke access that you wish to remove.

 This is a small tip but very useful to keep your Twitter account safe and secure.
 Do let us know what else do you use to keep your Twitter account secure?